-Professional Organizations
+Professional organizations

-Almost every profession has some kind of professional organization behind it that plays a critical role in establishing best practices and ethical standards, offering education and knowledge transfer, and creating forums for networking and idea exchange.
+Almost every profession has a professional organization behind it that plays a critical role in establishing best practices and ethical standards, offering education and knowledge transfer, and creating forums for networking and idea exchange.

 Most give professional certifications and designations that are a supplement to and sometimes necessary for a successful career.
 According to one national poll, 86% of hiring managers surveyed cited involvement in trade or industry associations as beneficial to an employee's career.